questionmark/qm-oap-docs/src/deliveryodata/result.rst

         ..  warning::   The AssessmentID is a *string* and not an Int64.

+    ..  od:action:: PurgeResultsByRetentionPolicy
+        :input: AdministratorName Edm.String, RunType Edm.String

+        .. versionadded::   2020.11

+        It is possible to configure an area with a retention policy for results, effectively a number of days after which *Result* data will be purged by this method.
+If a policy has not been set, or is invalid, then no action is taken.

+        The AdministratorName allows the caller to provide the name of the end user that triggered the action (for auditing purposes).

+        The RunType parameter can be used to provide a description of the trigger for the action (for auditing purposes).
+The value "Scheduled" is reserved for Questionmark use and indicates that an automated periodic clean-up process was responsible for the action.

+    ..  od:action:: ReplayResultsByDateRange
+        :input: StartDate Edm.DateTime, EndDate Edm.DateTime

+        .. versionadded::   2021.03

+        Reserved for internal use.

 ..  od:type::   Result

     Result entities are drawn from :qm:table:`A_Result` in the data